Global Nutrition Report 2024 Christian Heuss 6. November 2024

 Photo-4

-OWN WELL ALLEVIATES HUNGER IN SAMBI COMMUNITY
+OWN WELL ALLEVIATES HUNGER IN ZAMBIAN COMMUNITY

 Skat Foundation

-Launch Event, 14.10.2024
+Launch event, 14.10.2024

 EB2024.png

-Download English report: PDF
+Download report: PDF

 Scroll to Top